oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 present some extra challenges in areas like:

 * Separate container image caches, making it necessary to save/load images to move them between Docker file systems
-* Default virtual machine file sizes and resource limits that are too small to run WebLogic or hold the necessary images
+* Default virtual machine file sizes and resource limits that are too small to run WebLogic Server or hold the necessary images
-* Storage providers that do not always support the features that the operator or WebLogic rely on
+* Storage providers that do not always support the features that the operator or WebLogic Server rely on
-* Load balancing implementations that do not always support the features that the operator or WebLogic rely on
+* Load balancing implementations that do not always support the features that the operator or WebLogic Server rely on

-As such, we *do not* recommend using these distributions to run the operator or WebLogic, and we do not provide support for WebLogic or the operator running in these distributions.
+As such, we *do not* recommend using these distributions to run the operator or WebLogic Server, and we do not provide support for WebLogic Server or the operator running in these distributions.

 We have found that Docker for Desktop does not seem to suffer the same limitations, and we do support that as a development/test option.